|

 piece are in character reminiscent of Renaissance Italy, the design and

 decorations are most original.
-The ceiling is carved and painted in various motifs
+The ceiling is carved and painted in various

-reds, greens and blues as the predominant colours.
+with reds, greens and blues as the predominant colours.
 These alternate with

-together formed the COAT OF ARMS of Martins Bank.
-A
+symbols of the LIVER BIRD and Grasshopper which together formed the COAT OF ARMS of Martins Bank.
+A carpet measuring 49 ft. x 19 ft. was

-the floor and furnishings include a fine horseshoe table made from solid
+specially woven repeating the design on the floor and furnishings include a

-walnut.
-At one end is a smaller chamber designed as a committee room.
+designed as a committee room.
 The sculpture and

 decoration of the building generally are intended to be indicative of the